 Functional Electrostimulation

-Electrostimulation uses gentle electrical impulses to passively stimulate perineal muscles.
-Particularly useful when muscles are very weakened and difficult to voluntarily contract, this technique "awakens" dormant muscle fibers.
-Twenty-minute sessions can be performed in office or at home with prescribed device.
+Electrostimulation delivers gentle electrical impulses that passively activate the pelvic floor muscles—particularly useful when those muscles are so weakened that voluntary contraction is difficult.
+Twenty-minute sessions can be completed in a clinic or at home with a prescribed unit.

 Medication Treatments to Treat Urinary Leaks